 The effect of this legislation on the market value of the various airlines has been remarkable.
-Southwest has gone from virtually "zero" to a market capitalization of more than \$14 billion.
-On the other hand, United's market value declined in real terms from \$2 billion to less than threequarters of a billion dollars at the end of 2001.
-However, the total valuation of the major airlines today is more than double that of all the trunk and regional carriers together in 1976, before any deregulation.
-It is even 45 percent more than in 1983.
-Although some of the carriers, such as United, Northwest, TWA, and Pam Am, have suffered or even gone out of business, the industry has done well.
+Southwest has gone from virtually "zero" to a market capitalization of around \$12 billion.
+On the other hand, United went from a market value in real terms of \$2 billion to bankruptcy at the end of 2001.

 The percentage of passengers traveling on discount fares has increased dramatically.
-In 1976, on long flights, only 27 percent of those flying in coach between major metropolitan areas managed to get discount tickets; by 1983, 73 percent were getting special fares.
+In 1976, on long flights, only 27 percent of those flying in coach between major metropolitan areas managed to get a discount ticket; by 1983, 73 percent were getting special fares.
 Virtually all passengers today, except for a handful of business travelers, are paying less than the full coach fare.
-From 1977 to 1996, after adjusting for inflation, airfares fell some 40 percent.
-Figure 36.1 shows how the average fare has declined since the early 1970s.
+From 1977 to 2003, after adjusting for inflation, airfares fell some 53 percent.
+Figure 38.1 shows how the average fare has declined since the early 1970s.
 The Federal Trade Commission estimated in 1988 that, after adjusting for fuel costs, the flying public was paying 25 percent less because of deregulation.
-Stephen Morrison, professor of economics at Northeastern University, calculated that deregulation produced a net benefit, in 2001 dollars, of about \$15 billion, most of which was in the form of lower prices for consumers.
+Steven Morrison, professor of economics at Northeastern University, calculated that deregulation produced a net benefit, in 2001 dollars, of about \$15 billion, most of which was in the form of lower prices for consumers.